EsCharl/COMP2042_CW/README.md

 * revamped the software to fully using JavaFX
 * removal of libraries that uses AWT and Swing in favour for JavaFX counterpart.
 * added CSS to style on the text and buttons to mimic the base version of the game.
-* produced multiple fxml files for the View and Controllers for those fxml.
+* produced multiple fxml files for the Views and Controllers for those fxml.